joaofgoncalves/ThermalRaster/README.md

     ## 1 polygon cavity 646.8750 831.7969  455.6250 1213.5938
     ## 2 polygon   bole 532.9688 720.0000 1054.6875 1440.0000

-To convert Roboflow annotations into `sf` polygons actually usable with `ThermalRaster` is simple.
+To convert Roboflow annotations into `SpatVector` polygons usable with `ThermalRaster` is simple.
 In this example, the ROIs were collected in Roboflow from FLIR’s thumbnail image — which has a size of 1440 x 1080 pixels — however, we want to convert those annotations into the dimensions of the thermal image (which is 640 x 480) hence with a scale factor of 2.25 (i.e., f = 1440 / 640).
-In the first step (`get_roboflow_masks)` we generate all the masks from the JSON file and, in the second `simplify_roboflow_masks`, we aggregate/simplify the masks by label/category.
+In the first step (`get_roboflow_masks)` we generate all the masks from the JSON file and, in the second step `simplify_roboflow_masks`, we aggregate/simplify the masks by label/category.

 ``` r
 # Make ROI masks from a json file generated in Roboflow app